cedricwalter/joomla-packager/README.md

 joomla-packager is a generic phing build script to build any 3rd extension, being a set of components, modules, plugins and or libraries, packages in a simple way.

+Why?
+* If you respect Joomla's conventions, this packager will be able to create a build of any of your extensions
+* just configure one file (buildCedThumbnails.xml), mainly listing what your extension is made of and run

 Usage
 ------------